maldoinc/plasma-dpi-switcher/README.md

 > Nb: Executing `dpiswitch` will kill your current plasma session, so make sure not to have any unsaved work.

+---

 Users may use the `--generate` switch to create a profile based on the current system settings.
+The config generation switch will not add any widget settings to it.
+They need to be added manually.
+The [Widget and Panel configuration](#widget-and-panel-configuration) describes how to locate and identify the groups for various configurations that the installed widgets are saving.

-Alternatively a sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below:
+A sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below:

+N.b.: The actual groups in the `panels` and `widgets` keys will be different in your system.
 ```json
 {
     "version": "1.0",